How to Get a Stationery Trading License in Dubai

 The UAE's retail sector is projected to grow steadily through 2025 and beyond, supported by population growth, tourism, and expanding e-commerce channels.
 Stationery traders who establish themselves in a free zone can tap into this domestic demand while simultaneously using Dubai as a re-export hub to reach markets across the GCC, Africa, and South Asia.

-A stationery trading licence in Dubai falls under Activity Code 4761.95, classified within the Trading category and issued as a Trading Licence.
-This licence authorises the holder to buy, sell, import, export, and distribute stationery products commercially.
+A stationery trading license in Dubai falls under Activity Code 4761.95, classified within the Trading category and issued as a Trading License.
+This license authorises the holder to buy, sell, import, export, and distribute stationery products commercially.
 Covered products typically include:

 Paper products such as notebooks, writing pads, and envelopes